Skip to content

 • Unable to stay safe at home

-In Grand Rapids, emergency and inpatient mental health services are available through major hospitals such as Spectrum Health and Trinity Health Grand Rapids.
+In Grand Rapids, emergency and inpatient mental health services are available through major hospitals such as Corewell Health and Trinity Health Grand Rapids.
 Emergency departments can help assess safety and connect patients with appropriate follow-up care.

 Taking Care of Physical Health